The Biography of Warren Buffett

+Following several investments and an SEC investigation, Buffett began to see Berkshire Hathaway's net worth climb.
 From 1965 to 1975, the company's book value rose from $20 per share to around $95.
 It was also during this period that Warren made his final purchases of Berkshire stock.
-(When the partnership dolled out the shares, he owned 29%.
+(When the partnership dolled out the shares, he owned 29%.)

 Years later, he had invested more than $15.4 million dollars into the company at an average cost of $32.45 per share.)
-This brought his ownership to over 43% of the stock with Susie holding another 3%.
+This brought his ownership to over 43% of the stock, with Susie holding another 3%.
 His entire fortune was placed into Berkshire.
 With no personal holdings, the company had become his sole investment vehicle.

 Over the next few years, Berkshire built up its position in this ailing insurer and reaped millions in profits.
-Benjamin Graham, who still held his fortune in the company, died in in September of the same year, shortly before the turnaround.
+Graham, who still held his fortune in the company, died in in September of the same year, shortly before the turnaround.
 Years later, the insurance giant would become a fully owned subsidiary of Berkshire.

 Changes in Warren Buffett's Personal Life

-Warren was absolutely devastated; throughout his life, Susie had been "the sunshine and rain in [his] garden".
+Warren was absolutely devastated; throughout his life, Susie had been "the sunshine and rain in [his] garden."
 The two remained close, speaking every day, taking their annual two-week-long New York trip, and meeting the kids at their California beach house for Christmas get-togethers.

 The transition was hard for the businessman, but he eventually grew somewhat accustomed to the new arrangement.
 Susie called several women in the Omaha area and insisted they go to dinner and a movie with her husband; eventually, she set Warren up with Astrid Menks, a waitress.
 Within the year, she moved in with Buffett, all with Susie's blessing.

 Two Nickels to Rub Together

-By the late '70s, his reputation had grown to the point that the rumor Warren Buffett was buying a stock was enough to shoot its price up 10%.
+By the late '70s, his reputation had grown to the point that the rumor Buffett was buying a stock was enough to shoot its price up 10%.
 Berkshire Hathaway's stock was trading at more than $290 a share, and Buffett's personal wealth was almost $140 million.
-The irony was that Warren never sold a single share of his company, meaning his entire available cash was the $50,000 salary he received.
+The irony was that he never sold a single share of his company, meaning his entire available cash was the $50,000 salary he received.
 During this time, he made a comment to a broker, "Everything I got is tied up in Berkshire.
 I'd like a few nickels outside."

 This prompted Warren to start investing for his personal life.
-According to Roger Lowenstein's book, Buffett, Warren was far more speculative with his own investments than he was with Berkshire's.
-At one point he bought copper futures which were unadulterated speculation.
+According to Roger Lowenstein's book, "Buffett," Warren was far more speculative with his own investments than he was with Berkshire's.
+At one point he bought copper futures, which were unadulterated speculation.
 In a short time, he had made $3 million dollars.
 When prompted to invest in real estate by a friend, he responded: "Why should I buy real estate when the stock market is so easy?"

 Berkshire Hathaway Announces Charitable Giving Program

 Later, Buffett once again showed his tendency of bucking the popular trend.
-In 1981, the decade of greed, Berkshire announced a new charity plan which was thought up by Munger and approved by Warren.
+In 1981, the decade of greed, Berkshire announced a new charity plan which was thought up by Munger and approved by Buffett.
 The plan called for each shareholder to designate charities which would receive $2 for each Berkshire share the stockholder owned.

 This was in response to a common practice on Wall Street of the CEO choosing who received the company's hand-outs (often they would go to the executive's schools, churches, and organizations).
 The plan was a huge success and over the years the amount was upped for each share.
 Eventually, the Berkshire shareholders were giving millions of dollars away each year, all to their own causes.

 For all the fine businesses Berkshire had managed collect, one of the best was about to come under its stable.
-In 1983, Warren Buffett walked into Nebraska Furniture Mart, the multi-million dollar furniture retailer built from scratch by Rose Blumpkin.
+In 1983, Warren Buffett walked into Nebraska Furniture Mart, the multimillion-dollar furniture retailer built from scratch by Rose Blumpkin.
 Speaking to Mrs. B, as local residents called her, Buffett asked if she would be interested in selling the store to Berkshire Hathaway.

-Blumpkin's answer was a simple "yes", to which she added she would part for "$60 million".
+Blumpkin's answer was a simple "yes," to which she added she would part for "$60 million".
 The deal was sealed on a handshake and a one-page contract was drawn up.
 The Russian-born immigrant merely folded the check without looking at it when she received it days later.

 Scott & Fetzer was another great addition to the Berkshire family.
-The company itself had been the target of a hostile takeover when an LPO was launched by Ralph Schey, the Chairman.
-The year was 1984, and Ivan Boesky soon launched a counter offer for $60 a share (the original tender offer stood at $50 a share—$5 above market value).
+The company itself had been the target of a hostile takeover when an LPO was launched by Ralph Schey, the chairman.
+The year was 1984, and Ivan Boesky soon launched a counteroffer for $60 a share (the original tender offer stood at $50 a share—$5 above market value).